AI Security Overview

 3. by attacking the system during runtime (in production).

-1. confidentiality of train/test data
+1. disclose: hurt confidentiality of train/test data

-3. confidentiality of input data
+3. disclose: hurt confidentiality of input data

 6. confidentiality, integrity, and availability of non AI-specific assets